nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

-And for interpreted ecosystems ("Python has no stable ABI," you say), the same algebra holds with different extractors.[^pyabi] Wheels ship exact file manifests (`RECORD`), imports are statically parseable, and dynamic behavior is caught by observation, because in this architecture builds read their inputs through a filesystem daemon we control.
+And for interpreted ecosystems ("Python has no stable ABI," you say), the same algebra holds with different extractors.[^pyabi] Wheels ship exact file manifests (`RECORD`), imports are statically parseable, and dynamic behavior is caught by observation, because builds read their inputs through the executor's other face: not the composefs mount that deployment gets, but a logging filesystem daemon serving the same objects.
 Every file a build or test actually touches is logged, for free.
 Declared closure enforced by the sandbox; observed closure measured by the daemon; the delta is a list of pruning candidates exactly as good as the coverage that produced it.
 Nix cannot tell you which of its closure